jckw/until.dev/README.md

 ## MVP-ready

-- [ ] Set up auto-return functionality
-  - [x] Record checkout session in DB with metadata
-  - [x] Set up webhook to listen for successful payment
-  - [x] Create task to check for expired bounties and automate returns
-  - [x] Set up cron job to do task
-  - [ ] Write some tests
 - [ ] **Integrate a Github bot that auto comments on issues when bounties are created**
 - [ ] **Have the bot auto-update the bounty amount in the issue comment when it changes**
 - [ ] Create a home page design that shows recently funded bits